 If you’re craving South American food but don’t want to travel into Birmingham city centre, a trip to Bodega Cantina in Sutton Coldfield is highly recommended!

-It’s about a 10 minute walk from Sutton Coldfield train station to Birmingham Road, and the rain was falling steadily as Mark and I walked through the town.
+It’s about a 10 minute walk from Sutton Coldfield train station to Birmingham Road, and the rain was falling steadily as I walked through the town.